fedejinich/coblo_poc/proposal.md

 - Intentional collisions in `compressedTransactionIds`.
 - Inconsistencies between `changeBatch` and actual transaction effects.
 - Partial state validation vulnerabilities.
+- LEAVE_THIS_TO_DISCUSS_WITH_SERGIO

 ---

 ## Conclusion

 This PoC aims to validate whether the COBLO format proposed in RSKIP-62 can be securely and efficiently implemented to enhance block propagation and reduce block production delays.
-The outcome of this PoC may inform decisions about adopting the protocol in real-world networks such as RSK or other EVM-compatible chains.
+The outcome of this PoC can lead to reduce difficulty as proposed by RSKIP-72